Vikaspogu/blog/content/posts/pi-hole-kubernetes/index.md

 ### DNS Server

-Configure `Verzion FiOS` router to use Pi Hole as the DNS server:
+Configure `Verizon FiOS` router to use Pi Hole as the DNS server:

 - On the top navigation menu